ahmedMohHegazy/sdkPdf/README.md

-# **Ios NfcManager Library Documentation**
+# **Androiod NfcManager Library Documentation**

-Welcome to the comprehensive documentation for utilizing the NfcManager library, facilitating the reading and writing operations for IsoDep NFC cards.
-This library streamlines the process for developers working on Ios native or React Native applications, enabling convenient integration of NFC card functionality.
+Welcome to the comprehensive documentation for utilizing the NfcManager library, facilitating the reading and writing operations for IsoDep,MifareClassic NFC cards.
+This library streamlines the process for developers working on Android native or React Native applications, enabling convenient integration of NFC card functionality.

 ## **Key Features**